 When I returned to Fairfield for my sophomore year, something special happened to me that semester.
 I was walking through the student union and clearly heard ska being played in the background on the campus radio station.
 Ska had not quite made it to MTV or the alternative radio stations at this point, so you can imagine how shocked I was to hear it, especially at a very mainstream college where most people were listening to Pearl Jam and Dave Matthews band.
 I said, “Holy fucking shit, someone else at Fairfield listens to ska!”.
 Yes, I took the Lord’s name in vain at a Catholic college.
 I started frantically running around asking people where the radio station was located.
 I ran across campus and busted into the studio on the first floor of one of the dorms to say, “Hi my name is Jeff! (gasping for air) I just have to say I’m so psyched that you’re playing ska music right now and wanted to introduce myself!”.
 That guy running the soundboard was named Tim and we immediately became friends.

 Tim was a Freshman and I soon started hanging out with his circle of friends from his dorm.
 We formed our own little show-going crew which included him, his radio station cohorts "Hot Dog Boy" (Tony) and Matt, Joe F, Martine, Nicole, and a couple other people whose names I can’t remember.
 Our favorite venue was the Tune Inn, a shitty little all ages skater punk venue in New Haven, CT with no booze or décor other than broken skateboards hanging from the ceiling.
 Besides that it was just 4 walls, a concrete floor, a stage, and sweat, with a hint of clove cigarette smoke to hide the stench like incense.
 Two bands in, you could really feel the heat and humidity from everyone which released as steam out the front door into the freezing Connecticut night.
 As we became more brave, we started taking Metro North into the city to see shows at places like Tramps, CBGB, The Wetlands, The Cooler, and Coney Island High.
-We’d visit the Moon Records store on East 2nd street in Manhattan to buy the latest releases.
+These trips would always include a mandatory visit to the Moon Records storefront on 150 East 2nd street in the East Village to buy their latest CDs.